Kleinschmidt-Group/Temperature-Analysis-Model/README.md

 For each script:

+    1. Download all required input data (see DATA DOWNLOAD INSTRUCTIONS above) and place the files in accessible locations on your machine.

-    1. Verify that all required input data files are in place and that the file paths in the CONFIGURATION section point to them.
+    2. Verify that all required input data files are in place and that the file paths in the CONFIGURATION section point to them.

-    2. Verify that OUTPUT_DIR points to the desired output folder.
+    3. Verify that OUTPUT_DIR points to the desired output folder.
 The script will create this folder if it does not exist.

-    3. Run from the command line:
+    4. Run from the command line:

         For Chief Joseph Forebay analysis:
             python CJD_Analysis_Forebay.py